 - Recharges to 80% in 30 minutes

-A new electric Citroen e-Berlingo has been launched, giving Berlingo buyers a zero-emission alternative to the existing petrol and diesel models.
+The e-Berlingo gives buyers a zero-emission alternative to the existing petrol and diesel models.
 The market for electric MPVs may not yet be enormous but the e-Berlingo is the third electric people carrier to be revealed in as many weeks - beside the badges and styling, it’s identical to the Vauxhall Combo-e Life and Peugeot e-Rifter.

-That means you get a 134bhp electric motor and a 50kWh battery, a combination which allows up to 170 miles between charges.
+The e-Berlingo is powered by a 134bhp electric motor and a 50kWh battery setup, a combination which allows up to 174 miles between charges.
 The Peugeot e-208 manages around 210 miles using the same powertrain but the Berlingo’s extra weight and boxier shape affects its efficiency.
 It’s also the same package you get in the electric Citroen SpaceTourer MPV, which is bigger still.

 You only get 134bhp if you select the ‘Power’ driving mode, which Citroen says is handy for when the car’s heavily loaded.
 ‘Normal’ dials this back to 109bhp - enough for most daily situations - and ‘Eco’ restricts the motor to just 80bhp and limits the strength of the air conditioning.
 There’s also a ‘B’ mode, which turns up the level of brake regeneration so you can drive the car using just the accelerator.